9th8/up-to-date-real-world-haskell/13-data-structures.md

 just simplify the expression they act upon.

 From here on, we will add support for units of measure to our established library.
-This will let us represent quantities such as \"5 meters\".
+This will let us represent quantities such as "5 meters".
 We start, as before, by defining a type.

 :::: captioned-content
 ::: caption